Waze Carpool Terms of Service

 Although Google may in some instances attempt to verify certain information provided by Drivers, Google has no obligation to do so and makes no representations regarding the accuracy of such verification.
 It is your responsibility to verify the identity, qualifications and status of a Driver.

-Waze Carpool will share the following information with Drivers:
+Waze Carpool may share the following information with Drivers and other Riders:

 - the ride you have requested;

 - your name and Waze Carpool profile picture;

 - your place of work based on your work email domain, if you have provided it;